JabRef/jabref/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Describe the changes you have made here: what, why, ...
-Link issues that are fixed, e.g. "Fixes #333".
+Link issues that are fixed, e.g. "Resolves #333".
-If you fixed a koppor issue, link it, e.g. "Fixes https://github.com/koppor/jabref/issues/47".
+If you resolved a koppor issue, link it, e.g. "Resolves https://github.com/koppor/jabref/issues/47".
 The title of the PR must not reference an issue, because GitHub does not support autolinking there.
 -->